Most kids have been told by their adults not to say or repeat offensive words that they may have read or heard someone else say.

 “Swearing is against the rules” also states a boundary without using the more problematic word ‘say’.
 Over time, you can help kids learn that “swearing” is the act of using certain words for the purpose of expression.

 Saying to an adult, “Kids are calling me BLANK” is not ‘swearing’.
 It’s telling the full story to get help to be safe.
 Telling an adult, “Kids are swearing on the playground, using the words BLANK and BLANK, and I’m feeling scared” is also not ‘swearing’.
-Openly, honestly, and thoroughly describing a problem to a trusted adult in order to get help with safety can be hard, and it’s an important safety skill at all ages.
+Openly, honestly, and thoroughly describing a problem to an adult they trust in order to get help with safety can be hard, and it’s an important safety skill at all ages.
 Kids are safer when they know that this is not against the rules.

 Adults are also responsible for teaching kids how to speak up – and practicing the skills so they’re confident kids understand.
 Running into a classroom after recess and yelling out, “Kids are calling me BLANK!” will probably make problems bigger.
 Calmly approaching a teacher and saying, “Excuse me, I have a safety problem.
 It’s about hurtful words,” is different.
 An adult might then say, “Let me get the rest of the group settled, and then I’ll be ready to listen and help.”

-Ongoing conversations between kids and their trusted adults about different situations when people might ‘say’ offensive words can help young people build an understanding of how context can make a difference in communication.
+Ongoing conversations between kids and their responsible adults about different situations when people might ‘say’ offensive words can help young people build an understanding of how context can make a difference in communication.
 It’s usually not the ‘saying’ itself that’s the problem – usually, it’s the context.
 Examples can include:

 - to threaten – not okay